Mardi Gras Massacre: Release

 Mardi Gras Massacre was released in the United States on 1983, five years after its completion and was given an X rating by the MPAA.
 It opened in St. Louis, Missouri on February 11, 1983, and in Kansas City on March 26, 1983, as a triple-bill with Sorceress and Humanoids.

 The film was on the UK government's list of Video Nasties in the 1980s.
 In 2022, the film was finally submitted to the British Board of Film Classification and received an uncut 18 certificate for UK release.

 Home media

 The film was released on DVD by Code Red in September 2011 and was later released on Blu-ray in 2016.
 Severin Films announced they will be releasing a new Blu-ray edition of the film in April 2022.
 While initially made for sale on their website, the Blu-ray release by Severin was subsequently removed from their online store; as of July 2022, the release date for the Blu-ray was pushed back to December 27, 2022.
+It was ultimately released on February 7, 2023.